WalterClementsJr/booking-app-ec2023/README.md

 ### Zookeeper
 - port 22181
-`Zookeeper` server is listening on port 2181 for the `kafka` service.
-However, for any client running on the host, it will be exposed on port 22181.
+`Zookeeper` server is listening on port 2181 for the `kafka` service. exposed on port 22181 any client running on the host,.

 ### Kafka
 - port: 29092